 In cross-wind stripcropping, crop strips are straighter and arranged perpendicular to the prevailing wind direction to reduce soil erosion by wind.

-Keep valuable topsoil in place on sloping fields.Slow water down and let it soak into the soil.Iimprove irrigation systems and conserve water.Reduce labor and make harvesting easier.Improve the appearance of the farm.
+Keep valuable topsoil in place on sloping fields and slows down erosion.Slow water down and let it soak into the soil.Iimprove irrigation systems and conserve water.Reduce labor and make harvesting easier.Improve the appearance of the farm.

 links and Sources: